Google SecOps (Chronicle) pricing in 2026: per-employee tiers, real cost

 How Google SecOps pricing actually works

 Google SecOps prices on employee count.
 The per-employee per-year rate scales by tier (Standard, Enterprise, Enterprise Plus) and by negotiated commit volume.
-The structural choice that defines the product is what is bundled into that per-employee rate: log ingestion at effectively unlimited volume, 12 months of hot retention by default, and (on Enterprise and above) curated detections, UEBA, SOAR, and Mandiant intelligence.
-There is no separate per-GB ingest meter, no separate per-event detection meter, no separate per-action SOAR meter.
-The simplicity is the product.
+The structural choice that defines the product is what is bundled into that per-employee rate: a data cap (an included GB ingestion allowance), 12 months of hot retention by default, and (on Enterprise and above) curated detections, UEBA, SOAR, and Mandiant intelligence.
+Ingestion is metered against the data cap rather than charged per event or per SOAR action, and there is no separate per-event detection meter or per-action SOAR meter.
+Practically, the bundled cap is generous enough that high-log-volume buyers rarely breach it, which is what gives SecOps its unlimited-feeling economics.

 That choice is the largest single cost difference from Splunk, Sentinel, and Datadog.
 In environments with high log-volume-to-employee ratios, Chronicle is structurally and dramatically cheaper.
 A 1,000-employee organisation ingesting 200 GB per day of cloud, network, and endpoint telemetry pays Chronicle Enterprise roughly $80K per year.
 The same environment on Splunk Cloud plus Enterprise Security pays roughly $480K.
-The wedge holds and widens at higher log volumes because the Chronicle meter does not move.
+The wedge holds and widens at higher log volumes because the subscription does not re-bill per GB the way Splunk does, as long as ingestion stays inside the purchased data cap.

 Chronicle loses ground in environments with the inverse ratio: large headcount, modest log volumes.
 A 30,000-employee professional services firm ingesting 25 GB per day pays Chronicle Enterprise roughly $1.8M-$2.5M, where Sentinel at the same log volume costs roughly $35K.
 In this profile the per-employee meter is structural overpayment for the log infrastructure consumed.
 The buyer-fit math comes down to that ratio.